This Siel PX Jr Keyboard was giving to Dungeon Studios as payment for

 world with the use of sensors and output devices.
 Really

-makes me wise we had these way back in the day.
+makes me wish we had these way back in the day.

 Pick one up for yourself through my Amazon Affiliate link: